 - music & entertainment (CDs, bands, indie record labels, theatre tickets, etc.)

 - general arts & crafts

-The vendor must be involved in the creation of the product in some way – no resellers or wholesalers – and for goods made by a third party (CDs, books), the product must be a small run.
+The vendor must be involved in the creation of the product in some way – no resellers or wholesalers, no mass-manufactured goods – and for items made by a third party (CDs, books), the product must be a small run.

 Can I take part if I sell vintage stuff?

-Sorry, no vintage items permitted unless they are used as the materials for a new item (ie. vintage fabrics reworked into new one-of-a-kind items, purses made out of old books, bowls made of melted vinyl records, etc.).
-There are plenty of cool vintage shops and flea markets throughout the year where vintage vendors can sell their stuff.
-TIAM is specifically for people who are creating what they’re selling.
+Sorry, no vintage items permitted unless they are used as the materials for a new item (ie. upcycled vintage fabrics reworked into new one-of-a-kind items, purses made out of old books, bowls made of melted vinyl records, etc.).

 Can I apply if I own a shop or if my stuff is sold in shops?

 Sorry, TIAM is intended to promote artisans who do not have access to a larger customer base.
 Artisans with their own bricks and mortar storefront shops (Etsy shops are okay) or who wholesale significant quantities via retailers are not eligible to take part.

 Do I need to submit samples?

 We do not need to see samples in person but we need to see some form of website that includes images of your work.